2022-23 University of Miami Transfer Acceptance Rate, Requirements, and Application Deadline

 University of Miami Transfer Deadline

 The university offers a fall as well as a spring option.
-The priority University of Miami transfer deadline for fall applicants is April 1.
-The priority deadline for spring applicants is November 1.
+The priority University of Miami transfer deadline for fall applicants is April 1, and the priority deadline for spring applicants is November 1.
+However, certain programs only admit for the fall semester and have their own deadlines—the Frost School of Music deadline is December 14 and the Theatre Arts BFA deadline is March 1.

 University of Miami Transfer Requirements